 Only users with "Edit" or "Manage everything" permissions can delete documents from a space.

 To delete one or several documents, select them from the Content tab of the workspace, click on Delete and confirm.
 The documents are moved to the Trash tab of the workspace (available to users with management rights only) and do not appear in the workspace's content list anymore.
-Their lifecycle state is now "deleted".
+They are now flagged as trashed (

 You can also delete documents using right-click on the document's icon from the Content tab of the workspace.